The Artist-Economist and

 The new economics, or “Immaterial Equilibrium Economics”, is the result of relaxing the conventional economic assumption of finite resources and introducing infinite space into economy theory.

 As the Artist-Economist, I have used a lecture format to create live art works.
 There are currently three performance lectures that so far form the curriculum of Immaterial Equilibrium Economics.
-Click on the title of each work for more information on each piece.
+Click here for more information on each piece.

 An interview the Artist-Economist

 Well the Artist-Economist is the development of my identity.
 I had a long career as an economist for 25 years.
 And then in the last 6 years I’ve become an artist.
 As I had experiences as an artist I realized that these were changing the way I viewed economic theory.
 So that’s when I grew into the idea of the Artist-Economist, an economist who has had certain experiences with art that have changed my view of economic theory.